pattonsgirl/Spring2020-CEG2350/Final-Review.md

     * network interfaces (can be found with ifconfig in linux or with ipconfig in Windows)
         * Linux list these as eth0, wifi0, lo
         * Windows
-    * MAC addresses - these are "fingerprints" for hardware interfaces (or their vitrual counterparts)
+    * MAC addresses - these are "fingerprints" for hardware interfaces (or their virtual counterparts)
 * private networks (and their virtual counterparts)
 * role of a router (virtual or physical)
     * directs traffic usually from a private network to a public network / server and back again